People are always fighting over the reasons why:

 “The easiest way to stop piracy is not by putting antipiracy technology to work.
 It’s by giving those people a service that’s better than what they’re receiving from the pirates.” – Gabe Newell

-We’re at a point where pirate sites run ads that can literally infect your laptop with a virus and all kinds of BS for the sake of profit… While simultaneously offering all the
+We’re at a point where pirate sites run ads that can literally infect your laptop with a virus and all kinds of BS for the sake of profit… While simultaneously offering all the anime in the world.

 It’s not like legal sites are any better in their own way either.
 They have their own problems as well which is ironic.